Things to Do at the Wizarding World of Harry Potter

 Harry Potter and the Battle at the Ministry is the new Wizarding World’s primary attraction.

-Riders will join Harry, Ron, Hermione, and Umbridge’s former house-elf Higgeldy on a journey through the depths of the Ministry, where some unexpected surprises and visitors await.
+Riders join Harry, Ron, Hermione, and Umbridge’s former house-elf Higgledy on a journey through the depths of the Ministry, where some unexpected surprises and visitors await.

-You’ll travel on a magical lift (elevator) with elegant red leather cushioned chairs and brass panels that moves in every direction for a first-class seat to the trial of the century.
+You’ll travel on a magical lift (elevator) with elegant red leather cushioned chairs and brass panels that move in every direction for a first-class seat to the trial of the century.

 Shops

-As you wander the streets of 1920’s Paris, you’ll be able to shop at a variety of boutique stores selling wizarding merchandise.
+As you wander the streets of 1920s Paris, shop at a variety of boutique stores selling wizarding merchandise.

 Cosme Acajor Baguettes Magique is the place to go for the finest wands in the world, designed by the esteemed French wandmaker, Cosme Acajor.